GrahamCampbell/Laravel-Bitbucket/README.md

 ## Installation

 Laravel Bitbucket requires [PHP](https://php.net) 7.1 or 7.2.
-This particular version supports Laravel 5.5 or 5.6 only.
+This particular version supports Laravel 5.5 - 5.7 only.

 To get the latest version, simply require the project using [Composer](https://getcomposer.org).
 You will need to install any package that "provides" `php-http/client-implementation`.
 Most users will want: